acquia/http-hmac-spec/README.md

 * `Path`: The HTTP request path + query string, e.g. `/resource/11`
 * `Header-Parameters`: normalized parameters similar to section 9.1.1 of OAuth 1.0a.
 The parameters are the realm, version, id, and timestamp from the Authorization header.
 Parameters are sorted by name and separated by '&' with name and value separated by =, percent encoded
 * `Parameters`: normalized parameters similar to section 9.1.1 of OAuth 1.0a.
 Any GET query parameters.
 Parameters are sorted by name and separated by '&' with name and value separated by =, percent encoded.
-* `Content-Type`: The lowercase value of the "Content-type" header, or empty string for a GET
+* `Content-Type`: The lowercase value of the "Content-type" header, or omit for a GET or HEAD request.
-* `Body-Hash`: SHA-256 diget of the raw body of the HTTP request, for POST, PUT, PATH or other requests with a body, or an empty string for GET.
+* `Body-Hash`: SHA-256 digest of the raw body of the HTTP request, for POST, PUT, PATH or other requests with a body, or an empty string for GET or HEAD.

 #### GET Example